ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Aortic Stenosis.md

 	- Aortic valve sclerosis, conversely, is accompanied by a jet velocity of <2.5 m/s (peak gradient <25 mmHg)
 	- impaired diastolic function on doppler indices
 	- in AS with severe LV dysfunction --> low flow, low gradient --> dobutamine stress echocardiogram
-	- severe AS (i.e., valve area <1cm2) with a relatively low mean gradient (<40 mmHg) despite a normal EF (low-flow, low-gradient, severe AS with normal EF) are often hypertensive --> correct BP before repeat do
+	- severe AS (i.e., valve area <1cm2) with a relatively low mean gradient (<40 mmHg) despite a normal EF (low-flow, low-gradient, severe AS with normal EF) are often hypertensive --> correct BP before repeat doppler echo
+	- if CO reduced with doubtful severity --> CT Chest for aortic valve calcium level
+	- CT angiography --> IOC for planning transcatheter aortic valve implant (TAVI)
+	- Cardiac MRI
+- Chest Xray
+	- no changes for long
+	- Hypertrophy without dilation --> rounding of apex in frontal and slight backward displacement in lateral
+	- dilated proximal ascending aorta in frontal along right heart border
+	- AV calcification in lateral
+	-